ymoua27/ops-reading-note/ops-201/reading12.md

 # Notes

-pfSense is a distrubution of FreeBSD that turns an old computer into a full-featuered router and firewall
+pfSense is a distribution of FreeBSD that turns an old computer into a full-featured router and firewall

-pfSense is adaptable and can has features that can be fouynd in expensive routers
+pfSense is adaptable and can has features that can be found in expensive routers

 Uses:
 * LAN/WAN router